software-inc-multiplayer/IMGUI-Visualizer/README.md

 ```
 #### Label

-You can create simple labels using the
+You can create simple labels using the Label element.

+`Label x, y, width, height "Text"`

+#### Button

+You can create simple buttons using the Button element.

+`Button x, y, width, height "Text"`